JeanChristopheMorinPerso/OpenTimelineIO/docs/use-cases/shots-added-removed-from-cut.md

 for the short film over the course of a few weeks.
 At the same time, the animation department is actively working on the animated shots for the film.
 As revisions are made to the animated shots, rendered clips are delivered to editorial with a well established naming convention.
-On a daily basis, an EDL or AAF is exported from Media Composer and passed to the animation department so they can stay up to date with the current cut.
+On a daily basis, an EDL or AAF is exported from Media Composer and passed to the animation department, so they can stay up to date with the current cut.

 In each revision of the cut, Animation wants to know which shots have been added or removed.
 They run a Python script which uses OpenTimelineIO to read an EDL or AAF from editorial and produces a list of video clip names found in the cut.